Gerald Ford: 1976 presidential campaign

 Televised presidential debates were reintroduced for the first time since the 1960 election.
 As such, Ford became the first incumbent president to participate in one.
 Carter later attributed his victory in the election to the debates, saying they "gave the viewers reason to think that Jimmy Carter had something to offer".
 The turning point came in the second debate when Ford blundered by stating, "There is no Soviet domination of Eastern Europe and there never will be under a Ford Administration."
 Ford also said that he did not "believe that the Poles consider themselves dominated by the Soviet Union".
 In an interview years later, Ford said he had intended to imply that the Soviets would never crush the spirits of eastern Europeans seeking independence.
 However, the phrasing was so awkward that questioner Max Frankel was visibly incredulous at the response.

-Ford was defeated in the 1976 presidential election by Jimmy Carter.

 In the end, Carter won the election, receiving 50.1% of the popular vote and 297 electoral votes compared with 48.0% and 240 electoral votes for Ford.